Admission exams

 - Complete the course request form and send it to [email protected]

-If your course is listed in one of these tables, you do not need to submit an application for approval.
-Simply email us to inform us of the course you have taken and request that your institution send us an official transcript.
+If the course you have completed appears on one of these lists, you do not need to submit an application for approval.
+Simply email us at [email protected] to inform us and ask your educational institution to send an official transcript directly to the OIQ.

 Tables of equivalent courses by exam type